 Academic departments are encouraged to be clear in appointment or award letters to graduate students as to the method of payment.
 Description of payment method is particularly important when a student is funded by both scholarship and compensation (i.e., tuition scholarship and monthly wage for work in the classroom).

-Students who are seeking student loan assistance who do not know the method of payment are encouraged to speak with the awarding department and One Stop to better understand any effect on loan eligibility.
+Students who are seeking student loan assistance who do not know the method of payment are encouraged to speak with the awarding department and Enrollment Services to better understand any effect on loan eligibility.
 Understanding the payment method will also help in knowing how tax-related issues are handled.